drewmitchner/RoboticLabyrinthGame/README.md

 # RoboticLabyrinthGame
-Project to enable a microcontroller to complete the board game Labyrinth
+Project to enable a microcontroller to complete the coordination game Labyrinth.